Hurricane season that saw storms from California to Nova Scotia ends Thursday – KION546

 Associated Press

-The Atlantic basin had 20 named storms with seven hurricanes, three of which became major hurricanes at a Category 3 or higher.
+The Atlantic basin had 20 named storms — the fourth-highest total since 1950.
+They include seven hurricanes, three of which became major hurricanes at a Category 3 or higher.

-There were also multiple hurricane landfalls across Mexico, especially late in the season.
+There were also multiple hurricane landfalls across Mexico, especially late in the season, including Hurricane Otis, a Category 5 storm which devastated Acapulco and killed dozens.

 “It was a really busy season,” Brennan said.

-The high number of named storms is due to period of active storms dating back to 2017, he said.
+The high number of named storms is part of a period of active storms dating back to 2017, he said.
 This season in particular brought a “continuous period of activity” in the Atlantic and Pacific oceans.

 But Brennan said there were some positives.